LGBTQI Rights and Sub-Saharan Africa

 The Politics of LGBTI Movements

 Advocacy for LGBTI rights in sub-Saharan Africa is far from static, with an evolving map of actors and agendas that sometimes overlap and sometimes conflict.
 The growth of LGBTI movements across the continent has generated lively intermovement conversations about identity, inclusion, strategy, and political ideology.
 Among these are debates about the affinity between lesbian, gay, and bisexual movements, transgender movements, and intersex movements; the importance of allying with women’s movements, sex workers’ movements, and other social movements; and questions of allocating resources and prioritizing goals in coalitional work (African LGBTI Manifesto/Declaration, 2013; Mbugua, 2013).
-Activists in sub-Saharan Africa have also spoken out against interventions from the Global North, both from activists and from governments using blunt tools like aid conditionality, exercising moral and political authority over transnational efforts which purport to be done in their name (Black Looks, 2011; Monthly Review, 2007).
-Advocates within the region have recently called for more critical reflection on queer and LGBTI activism in sub-Saharan Africa, urging those involved in activism to think about the interplay of the personal and political, growing professionalization of activism and dissociation from the grassroots, and missed opportunities that might be seized (Theron, McAllister, & Armisen, 2016).
+Activists in sub-Saharan Africa have also spoken out against interventions from the Global North, both from activists and from governments using blunt tools like aid conditionality, exercising moral and political authority over transnational efforts which purport to be done in their name (Black Looks, 2011; Monthly Review Online, 2007).
+Advocates within the region have recently called for more critical reflection on queer and LGBTI activism in sub-Saharan Africa, urging those involved in activism to think about the interplay of the personal and political, the growing professionalization of activism and dissociation from the grassroots, and missed opportunities that might be seized (Theron, McAllister, & Armisen, 2016).